aparsoft/kokoro-mcp-server/QUICKSTART.md

 In Claude/Cursor, ask:
 ```
-"List all available TTS voices"
+"List all available TTS voices using aparsoft-tts tool"

-"Generate speech for 'Hello from MCP' using am_michael voice and save as test.wav"
+"Generate speech for 'Hello from Aparsoft Kokoro TTS mcp integration' using am_michael voice and save as test.wav"
 ```

 Look for the MCP indicator (🔌) in the chat input area.